 Healthcare benefit amounts

-On the website of the Tax and Customs Administration you will find a table of healthcare benefit amounts (information in Dutch) according to income and whether there is a benefit partner.
+On the website of the Tax Administration you will find a table of healthcare benefit amounts (information in Dutch) according to income and whether there is a benefit partner.
 These amounts are adjusted using a country factor for people living outside the Netherlands.

 If you live outside the Netherlands and have health insurance via the CAK, the amount of healthcare benefit you get will also depend on the country you live in.
 The country factor reflects the difference between healthcare costs in that country and those in the Netherlands.
 If the costs of healthcare are higher, you will receive more healthcare benefit.
 If they are lower, you will receive less.

 If your personal situation or your income changes, the amount of healthcare benefit you are entitled to can also change.
-Notify the Tax and Customs Administration of any changes as soon as possible to avoid having to repay money that you weren’t entitled to.
+Notify the Tax Administration of any changes as soon as possible to avoid having to repay money that you weren’t entitled to.

 If you are moving abroad